 reduce turnover costs

 Replacing employees is expensive.
-Training and onboarding, exit interviews, recruitment, and making hiring decisions aren’t cheap.
+Recruitment, training and onboarding, exit interviews and making hiring decisions aren’t cheap.
 There are all kinds of stats about how much it costs to replace employees of all experience levels.
-According to one study, it can cost over 200% of an employee’s annual salary to replace them if their role is highly specialized, as many tech jobs are.
-Even replacing workers in low-skill jobs is going to cost you as much as 20% of their yearly salary.
+According to one study, it can cost over 200 percent of an employee’s annual salary to replace them if their role is highly specialized, as many tech jobs are.
+Even replacing workers in low-skill jobs will cost you as much as 20 percent of their yearly salary.
 It’s the equivalent of paying the worker for 2.4 months!
 Let that sink in for a moment.
-And remember that’s the low end.
+And remember, that’s the low end.
 Even marginally lowering turnover can mean significant cost-savings long term.

 productivity goes up

 Engaged employees are productive employees.
-They’re absent less, less likely to involved in health & safety incidents, and more maintain a higher level of quality in their work.
+They’re absent less often, less likely to be involved in health and safety incidents, and more likely to consistently deliver high-quality work.
 We’ve all had to perform a task we hated.
 It sucks.
 You drag your feet and take your time because you just don’t want to do it.
-You procrastinate, or maybe complete the task too quickly and a little more sloppily than you should have.
+You procrastinate or maybe complete the task too quickly and a little more sloppily than you should have.
 That’s not good for anyone.
-Employees suffer as does the business.
+Employees suffer, as does the business.
 Put employees’ needs first and productivity will pick up, we promise.

 customer satisfaction

-There’s a new business model replacing ‘customers first.’
-Today’s top employers are recognizing that an ‘employees first’ policy is the true route to success.
-Happy employees are more positive, engaged and likely to make customer service a priority, taking care of that whole ‘customers first’ thing all on their own.
-When you’re miserable, you’re grumpy and you’re probably not all that fun to be around.
+There’s a new business model replacing “customers first.”
+Today’s top employers are recognizing that an “employees first” policy is the true route to success.
+Happy employees are more positive, engaged and likely to make customer service a priority, taking care of that whole “customers first” thing all on their own.
+When you’re miserable, you’re grumpy and probably not all that fun to be around.
 The reverse is also true.
-When you’re happy you’re more likely to go out of your way to make others happy.
+When you’re happy, you’re more likely to go out of your way to make others happy.
 Positivity is contagious, and that’s true in workplaces, too.

 business results